 I normally would not suggest that you rinse the pasta with cold water after cooking.
 If you were to cook this as normal weeknight/weekend meal, I would add the pasta to the sauce and add the reserved liquid from cooking the pasta too and let it abosorb the sauce.
 You can still serve the pasta already tossed with the bolognese sauce too.
 If you really want to see the distinction between the pasta and the sauce, then I suggest rinsing the cooked pasta with cold water and then portion it out into cups or plates and spoon the sauce over.
 It’s up to you!

-WHETHER YOU CELEBRATE HALLOWEEN OR NOT THIS SQUID INK SPAGHETTI WITH BOLOGNESE IS PERFECT FOR REGULAR MEAL
+THIS SQUID INK SPAGHETTI WITH BOLOGNESE IS PERFECT FOR ANY OCCASSION

 We don’t really celebrate halloween until we have kids.
 This dish is perfect as regular weeknight meal.
 It’s easy to make and well-received from kids to adults.
 My kids thought that eating black worms spaghetti were so delicious, especially the 4-year old boy, he felt “mighty” just being able to eat worms! tasty ones too!